alimogh/CoinsMonitor/README.md

 ## Author
 * **vuquangtrong** at gmail dot com
+Donations are welcome and will be accepted via below addresses:
+	BTC:	13e2SdFuyEzqw8dPjRNkyp6rDuTGKaW2rY
+	LTC:	LTAJo4s5eGGMtao5gVjXSCULXV7iSc9ZnL
+Thank you for the shiny stuff :kiss:

 ## Components
 I'd like to write some small modules first for some purposes: